Multilevel quasi Monte Carlo methods for elliptic PDEs with random field coefficients via fast white noise sampling: Introduction

 In this paper we extend the work of \cite{Croci2018} to the quasi and multilevel quasi Monte Carlo case (QMC and MLQMC respectively).
 We consider the solution of random elliptic partial differential equations (PDEs) in which Mat\'ern fields, sampled via the stochastic PDE (SPDE) approach \cite{Lindgren2011}, appear as coefficients.
 For instance, a typical problem is: find $\E[P]$, where $P(\omega)=\mathcal{P}(p)$ and $\mathcal{P}$ is a Fr\'echet differentiable functional of the function $p$ that satisfies,

-with suitable boundary conditions.
-Here we take the function $f$ and the domain $G$ to be suitably smooth and $F \in C^0(\R)$ to be a positive locally Lipschitz function.
+with suitable boundary conditions and smoothness assumptions on the function $f$ and the domain $G$. $F(x)>0$ is typically chosen in the literature to be a continuous, locally Lipschitz function (e.g.~an exponential) \cite{GrahamKuoNichols2013,KuoScheichlSchwabEtAl2017,Croci2018}.
 In this work, we assume that the coefficient $u(\bm{x},\omega)$ is a zero-mean Mat\'ern field approximately sampled by solving the (domain-truncated) Whittle SPDE \cite{Whittle1954, Lindgren2011}: